Arena Name: Trenton Community Gardens Capacity: 948 Built: 1957 Last OHA Game: 1964 Address: 8 Couch Cres. Trenton, ON, K8V 1G8 Ice Surface Size:

 Trenton Community Gardens

 What Was the Arena Like?

 I completed this website for the first time in 2007.
 While my personal 'All 20' was done by 2005, I had wanted to make the point of visiting every former OHL arena in addition to every current one before considering the project complete.
 In January 2007, on a northern road swing, I stopped in at the Norris Center in Sault Ste.
-Marie, Michigan and the Walden Community Centre in Lively, ON, and that was it.
+Marie, Michigan and the Walden Community Centre in Lively, Ontario, and that was it.
 As far as I (or anyone else) knew, I'd been to every current and former OHL arena.
 Unlike the QMJHL, the OHL does not have a complete box score record on their website.
-Therefore, while it was impossible to know for certain if I'd been to every former arena, I'd been to all the ones I knew about.
+Therefore, while it was impossible to know for certain if I'd been to every former arena, I'd at least been to all the ones I knew about.
 In the thirteen years that have passed, I've continued to keep my totals up whenever a new arena opens, but the "former" section of the site has only grown when a current team has moved to a new city or building.

 What's the Arena Used for Today?

 The question as to why the Oshawa Generals played four home games a good hour and change away from their home base (more in those pre-401 days), and moreover, four spaced-out games instead of four in a row, remains unanswered.
 But, as far as anyone knows, that was it for Trenton.
-The Oshawa Civic Auditorium opened for the 1964-65 season and the Gens remained there until moving to the Tribute Communities Centre.
+The Oshawa Civic Auditorium opened for the 1964-65 season, and the Gens remained there until moving to the Tribute Communities Centre.

 As far as the Trenton Community Gardens is concerned, it was and still is home to the city's OJHL team the Trenton Golden Hawks.
 I don't know who Duncan McDonald was or why he has an arena named after him, but since 2004 the rink has been known as the Duncan McDonald Memorial Community Gardens.